 - This policy applies to the provision of goods and services from 5230 Dundas St. West, Toronto, Ontario, and 209 Dundas St. East, Suite 200, Whitby Ontario.

-- This policy applies to employees, agents/and or contractors who deal with the public or other third parties on behalf of ISG when the services are provided off premises.
+- This policy applies to employees, agents/and or contractors who deal with the public or other third parties on behalf of ISI when the services are provided off premises.

-- Guide Dogs, Service Animals and Service dogs provisions per the policy will only apply to the addresses listed in 1.
+- Guide Dogs and Service Animals provisions per the policy will only apply to the addresses listed in 1.

 Summary of Policy’s Intent: